selforganising/foundersandcoders/_includes/faq.md

 Quite possibly.
 A number of our graduates have worked on freelance projects with us before moving on to other things.

 **I want to work on my own startup idea after the course.
 Can you help?**
-Through the course and through our alumni network, we will introduce you to a pool of potential co-founders and developers.
-And we are part of [Collective](http://camdencollective.co.uk/), which offers free co-working space and access to a wider startup community in Camden.
+Through the course, through our alumni network, and through the wider [Collective](http://camdencollective.co.uk/) community, we offer access to a wider startup community in Camden.

 **I want to find employment as a web developer after the course.
 Can you help?**
 We have a small roster of employers who have already given jobs to our graduates and are accepting applications for internships from our students.

 **How long has the course been running?**
-The first course ran early in 2014 and the third cohort graduated in August.
+The first course ran early in 2014 and our fourth cohort graduates in November.

 **Can you give me a bit more information about the course content?**
 It is subject to change, but here is a brief run-down: development environments, source control, agile development, static websites, HTML, CSS, client-side programming, JavaScript, the DOM, AJAX, APIs, server-side programming, MVC, Databases, REST, build tools, testing, data visualisation, client-side applications, product development.